 Medicare exclusion will likely cause:

 You can also be excluded from Medicare for a misdemeanor conviction related to obstruction of an investigation or controlled substances.
 State professional license suspension also can result in Medicare exclusion.
-Additionally, any individual who has engaged in fraud, kickbacks and/or Stark violations can be excluded whether it results in a conviction or not.
+Additionally, any individual who has engaged in fraud, kickbacks (Michigan and Florida) and/or Stark Law violations can be excluded, even if it does not result in a conviction or not.

-If you are a physician, dentist, physician assistant, pharmacist, chiropractor or other licensed health professional, and you have been excluded from Medicare or believe you could be excluded from Medicare, it is imperative that you contact an experienced Medicare exclusion attorney today to discuss the possibility of appeal.
+If you are a physician, dentist, pharmacist, chiropractor or other licensed health professional, and you have been excluded from Medicare or believe you could be excluded from Medicare, it is imperative that you contact an experienced Medicare exclusion attorney today to discuss the possibility of appeal.
 You only have 60 days from your notice of Medicare exclusion to appeal the HHS OIG decision.